Arrange a blended intensive program (BIP)

 To be able to send or receive participants in a BIP, a valid Erasmus agreement is required between the sending and receiving higher education institution (which is signed digitally via EWP), or all higher education institutions in the BIP collaboration sign a multilateral Erasmus agreement (paper version).
 If mixed mobility is not included in the agreement, this should be agreed upon separately.

-Template for Multilateral Inter-Institutional Agreement Word, 91.8 kB.
+Template for Multilateral Inter-Institutional Agreement docx, 91.8 kB.

 Instructions for signing exchange agreements